tmobile/magentaA11y/_checklist-web/modal-dialog.md

   - then:  |
       the tab key
     result: |
-      focus stays trapped in the modal dialog, starting with the first interactive element
+      focus moves within in the modal dialog, starting with the first interactive control
   - then:  |
       the escape key
     result: |